EigenGame Unloaded: When playing games is better than optimizing: Introduction

 \section{Introduction}

 Large, high-dimensional datasets containing billions of samples are commonplace.
-Dimensionality reduction to extract the most informative features is an important step in the data processing pipeline which enables faster learning of classifiers and regressors~\cite{dhillon2013risk}, clustering~\cite{kannan2009spectral}, and interpretable visualizations.
-Many dimensionality reduction and clustering techniques rely on eigendecomposition at their core including principal component analysis~\cite{jolliffe2002principal}, locally linear embedding~\cite{roweis2000nonlinear}, multidimensional scaling~\cite{mead1992review}, Isomap~\cite{tenenbaum2000global}, and graph spectral clustering~\cite{von2007tutorial}.
+Dimensionality reduction to extract the most informative features is an important step in the data processing pipeline which enables faster learning of classifiers and regressors~\citep{dhillon2013risk}, clustering~\citep{kannan2009spectral}, and interpretable visualizations.
+Many dimensionality reduction and clustering techniques rely on eigendecomposition at their core including principal component analysis~\citep{jolliffe2002principal}, locally linear embedding~\citep{roweis2000nonlinear}, multidimensional scaling~\citep{mead1992review}, Isomap~\citep{tenenbaum2000global}, and graph spectral clustering~\citep{von2007tutorial}.

-Numerical solutions to the eigenvalue problem have been approached from a variety of angles for centuries: Jacobi's method, Rayleigh quotient, power (von Mises) iteration~\cite{golub2000eigenvalue}.
+Numerical solutions to the eigenvalue problem have been approached from a variety of angles for centuries: Jacobi's method, Rayleigh quotient, power (von Mises) iteration~\citep{golub2000eigenvalue}.
 For large datasets that do not fit in memory, approaches that access only subsets---or \emph{minibatches}---of the data at a time have been proposed.

-Recently, EigenGame~\cite{gemp2021eigengame} was introduced with the novel perspective of viewing the set of eigenvectors as the Nash strategy of a suitably defined game.
-While this work demonstrated an algorithm that was empirically competitive given access to only subsets of the data, its performance degraded with smaller minibatch sizes.
+Recently, EigenGame~\citep{gemp2021eigengame} was introduced with the novel perspective of viewing the set of eigenvectors as the Nash strategy of a suitably defined game.
+While this work demonstrated an algorithm that was empirically competitive given access to only subsets of the data, its performance degraded with smaller minibatch sizes, which are required to fit high dimensional data onto devices.

 One path towards circumventing EigenGame's need for large minibatch sizes is parallelization.
 In a data parallel approach, updates are computed in parallel on partitions of the data and then combined such that the aggregate update is equivalent to a single large-batch update.
 The technical obstacle preventing such an approach for EigenGame lies in the bias of its updates, i.e., the divide-and-conquer EigenGame update is not equivalent to the large-batch update.
-Biased updates are not just a theoretical nuisance; they can slow and even prevent convergence to the solution.
+Biased updates are not just a theoretical nuisance; they can slow and even prevent convergence to the solution (made obvious in Figure~\ref{fig:exp:scam}).

 In this work we introduce a formulation of EigenGame which admits unbiased updates which we term \seg{}.
-When necessary we will refer to the original formulation of EigenGame as \oeg{}.\footnote{$\mu$ signifies unbiased or \emph{un}loaded and $\alpha$ denotes original.}
+We will refer to the original formulation of EigenGame as \oeg{}.\footnote[1]{$\mu$ signifies unbiased or \emph{un}loaded and $\alpha$ denotes original.}